xing/beetle/README.md

 * [activerecord](https://github.com/rails/rails/tree/master/activerecord)
 * [mysql2](https://github.com/brianmario/mysql2/)

-Dependencies are managed by bundler.
+Dependencies are managed by `bundler`.

+If you want to use a `redis-rb` version after 5.0.0, you must add the `hiredis-client` gem to your application.

 ## Authors